pevzi/screentool/README.md

 ### `FixedScreen:setWindowSize(multiplier)`

-Sets the window size as a multiplier of the game size.
+Sets the window size as a multiple of the game size.
 Returns the new window width and height which then should be used as arguments to `love.window.setMode`.

 ### `FixedScreen:updateTransformations()`